 “I had little unctions, little bubbles of light, but it was pretty dismal,” Sarr later recalled.
 “What we are dealing with is fear.
 Oh gosh, until 1968, my life was dominated by fear…I can’t imagine how I could have gotten out of this cast iron jail of my intellect.
 It was really badly constructed.
 It was horrible.”

 Something shifted inside Sarr that year.
 The world came fully alive.
 He was living at the Way Up, an art studio with a perfect perch on Pier Avenue.
-He sometimes stayed awake 24 hours at a time, staring out the window and marveling at the unfolding cycle of life: the pre-dawn “hide and seek” between cops and speed freaks, the surfers heading to the ocean at first light, the mid-morning bikini parade, the bustling arrival of the lunch crowd, the human market of The Strand, the first pangs of the night people at dusk, the midnight limousines disembarking jazz musicians outside the Lighthouse, and the beginning of the hide and seek game all over again.
+He sometimes stayed awake 24 hours at a time, staring out the window and marveling at the unfolding cycle of life: the pre-dawn “hide and seek” between cops and speed freaks, the surfers heading to the ocean at first light, the mid-morning bikini parade, the bustling arrival of the lunch crowd, the human market of The Strand, the first pangs of the night people at dusk.

 He was beginning to see more than fleeting glimpses of beauty, but patterns.
 And then in 1969, Sarr met the man who would become his spiritual teacher.
 He was known as The Monk.